 Unfortunately for Rob, that night there are police officers at that bar who are checking for fake IDs.
 The officer asks to speak with Rob and to inspect the ID.
 The officer tells Rob that the person in the ID doesn’t look like him.
 Rob gets nervous and admits it is his friend’s ID.
 He also tells the officer that he was just trying to get into the bar, but wasn’t planning on drinking since he is under 21.
 The officer listens to him, but starts to write him a ticket.
 The ticket is for use or possession of a fake ID.
 Rob reads the ticket and sees that it is a misdemeanor.

 In Michigan, it is against the law to use an ID that is someone else’s.
 It is also illegal to use a fake ID.
 When someone is caught in either of those situations, they could be charged in several different ways, most of them being misdemeanor crimes.
 Ann Arbor has specific laws that apply to using or providing fake IDs to others.
 These crimes are usually misdemeanors.
 Many times I am able to resolve the issue by avoiding a criminal conviction, State of Michigan cases have varied results.

 If you are charged with this type of crime, there are options, but it will depend on who is charging the crime, what happened, if there are other charges, if this was a first offense, among other things.
 As an attorney, I will help you understand your options and look for possible defenses.
 If there are none, you may still qualify for first offender type programs where you can avoid a criminal conviction.
-Call me for a complementary consultation.